vikram93-hub/spring-boot-learning/05-Autowire-using-Spring-Boot/README.md

 ## Objective

-Learn how Spring automatically injects required dependencies using the `@Autowired` annotation.
+Learning how Spring automatically injects required dependencies using the `@Autowired` annotation.

 ## What is Autowiring?